StephenGriffies/StephenGriffies.github.io/_pages/bio.md

 My gratitude for the freedom offered by research and teaching aligns with my studies and practices of meditation since 1982.
-Meditation offers a complement to my obsessive quest for an objective and scientific understanding of nature.
-It does so by providing a system to organize, observe, and appreciate subjective experiences without the mind chatter of judgement and achievement.
-Meditation fosters an awareness of the way things are rather than the way we think they are.
+Meditation offers a complement to my quest for an objective and scientific understanding of nature.
+It does so by providing a system to organize, observe, and appreciate subjective experiences without the mind chatter of judgment and achievement.
+For me, meditation fosters an awareness of the way things are rather than the way we think they are.

 <br> <br>

 One may imagine the stillness realized via meditation to bring about an absence of awareness or perception.
-My experience is quite the opposite.
-As the mind quiets and the distance between thoughts expands, awareness opens to render a direct experience of nature absent a patina engendered by the intellect, emotions, and thoughts.
-Such provides a clear cultivation of understanding and intuition.
-For me, a practical result is that meditation provides a spark for insights and creativity, and it instills a great deal of patience, persistence, humility, gratitude, and compassion.
+Yet my experience is quite the opposite.
+As the mind fluctuations quiet and the distance between thoughts expands, awareness opens to render a direct experience of nature absent a patina engendered by the intellect, emotions, and thoughts.
+Removal of boundaries cultivates understanding and intuition.
+A practical result is that meditation sparks insights and creativity while instilling patience, persistence, humility, gratitude, and compassion.

+<br> <br>

+<a href="/assets/pdfs/PersonalReflectionsMeditation.pdf">Here is a
+brief presentation on meditation</a> gave as part of a workshop during Ocean Sciences 2020.